 - 1. Before, and after, and in progress pictures document the progress of the dwelling.
 It is important these pictures provide context and document the status of the dwelling at different points in the weatherization process.
-Pictures should be clear and labeled with comments where appropriate. - 2.
+Pictures should be clear and labeled with comments where appropriate.
+Pictures should be original color pictures and not xerox copies. - 2.
 Contractor invoices defining the work that was done on the dwelling - 3.
 Inspector credentials (authority and certification to conduct inspections in the jurisdiction) - 4.
 Any documentation the inspector used during the inspection (notes, city/county forms, etc.) - 5.
 An invoice for payment to the inspector - 6.
 Signed Form 120 j.
 Permitting and Other Requirements